joelkingsley/sheet-flow/README.md

 ## Social Authentication Setup

-The app supports Google and Apple Sign-In for user authentication.
+The app supports Google Sign-In, Apple Sign-In, and guest access for user authentication.
 To enable these features:

 ### 1. Firebase Configuration